Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 PA also ranges from 1 to 100 and is based on factors like:

-• Links pointing directly to the page
+• Links pointing directly to the page, especially external links

-• Link diversity
+• Link diversity and natural backlinks

-• Internal links from other parts of your website
+• Internal links from other parts of your website (your internal linking strategy)

 Key Differences Between Domain Authority and Page Authority